tenzir/tenzir/web/docs/understand/operators/transformations/unique.md

 {"foo": null, "bar": "b"}
 ```

-The `unique` operator removes adjacent duplicates such that the output is:
+The `unique` operator removes adjacent duplicates and produces the following output:

 ```json
 {"foo": 1, "bar": "a"}